luckypoem/moesocks/README.md

 * Now you have a socks5 proxy running inside the firewall using port `localPort`.

+* Shadowsocks compatible obfuscation can be turned on with the `-o` flag to make statistical analysis on packet length a bit more confusing.

 * See more options:

         moesocks --help